nuxt/framework/docs/content/3.api/1.composables/use-request-headers.md

 ```

 ::alert{icon=👉}
-On the client side, `useRequestHeaders` will return an empty object.
+In the browser, `useRequestHeaders` will return an empty object.
 ::